profsjsmith/extrasynaptic_networks/README.md

-JUPYTER notebook scripts and minor resource files used to generate Smith and Hawrylycz SfN 2024 “Homotypic Signaling” poster Stephen J Smith, 5 October 2024
+JUPYTER notebook scripts and minor resource files used to generate Smith and Hawrylycz SfN 2024 “Homotypic Signaling” poster.
+A PDF version of the poster itself is also included.
+Stephen J Smith, 5 October 2024

 This zip archive includes all scripts and minor resource files used to generate all data graphics displayed on a poster presented at the 2024 Chicago Society for Neuroscience meeting: